ddvk/rmfakecloud/docs/https.md

 > note that once HTTPS is working, direct forwarding of port 3000 should be disabled!

 So, to get it working via HTTPS, I think all we need to do is to set up a reverse HTTPS proxy on the server.

-I initially tried this with Apache2 but couldn't get the websockets working.
+NB: **I initially tried this with Apache2 but couldn't get the websockets working**.
 The error on the server was this:

 ```
 INFO[0387] accepting websocket abc